ksalazar3/ASHE/index.md

 <br>

 Practice: recruiting can circumvent geography of unequal college opportunity but...
-- Current efforts are based on college going porcess of highly affluent white students
+- Current efforts are based on college going process of highly affluent white students
   - e.g., large college fairs, blocked-out visits, evening events, "coffee chats"
-- Administrators and practitoners need to enact practices that are created to mitigate barriers to reaching and connecting with low-income students and Students of Color
+- Administrators and practitioners need to enact practices that are created to mitigate barriers to reaching and connecting with low-income students and Students of Color

 <br>